How Fleet Lifecycle Management Lowers Total Cost of Ownership

 What is Fleet Life Cycle Management?

-Fleet life cycle management refers to strategically acquiring and disposing of vehicles in order to get the most value out of them.
+Fleet vehicle life cycle management refers to strategically acquiring and disposing of vehicles to lower the total cost of ownership.

-The three key areas involved in life cycle management are:
+The three key areas involved in vehicle life cycle management are:

 Why Is Fleet Life Cycle Management Important?